nabeelhdp/Hive3_replication/README.md

 * `env.sh` : Configure environment variables here before running the script.
 * `hive3repl.sh` : Main script to invoke.
 Run as shown later in the doc.
 * `beeline-functions.sh` : Functions that make beeline calls are defined here.
-* `init.sh` : All global variables are initialized here.
+* `init-variables.sh` : All global variables are initialized here.
 Do not change anything here.
-* `repl-common.sh` : Some miscellaneous functions for logging etc are defined here.
+* `misc-functions.sh` : Some miscellaneous functions for logging etc are defined here.

 # Configs
 | Parameter | Description |